coderritesh/End-to-End-DevSecOps-CI-CD-Pipeline-with-Security-Monitoring/README.md

 A production-style **DevSecOps CI/CD pipeline** that automates building, testing, security scanning, containerization, deployment, and monitoring of a Java Spring Boot web application.

-> Built as part of PG-DITISS at CDAC Pune — demonstrating real-world DevSecOps practices used in enterprise environments.
+> Built as part of PG-DITISS Course in Pune — demonstrating real-world DevSecOps practices used in enterprise environments.

 ---